AOS55/deltaq/content/posts/Key-Learning-Paradigms-in-Robotics.md

 [^30]: E. A. Wan and R. van der Merwe, “The Unscented Kalman Filter for Nonlinear Estimation,” in *Proceedings of the IEEE 2000 Adaptive Systems for Signal Processing, Communications, and Control Symposium (AS-SPCC)*, Lake Louise, Alberta, Canada, 2000.

-[^31]: L. Han, Y. Lin, G. Du, and S. Lian, “DeepVIO: Self-supervised Deep Learning of Monocular Visual Inertial Odometry using 3D Geometric Constraints,” in *2019 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), Macau, China, 2019, pp. 6906-6913, doi: 10.1109/IROS40897.2019.8968467.*
+[^31]: L. Han, Y. Lin, G. Du, and S. Lian, “DeepVIO: Self-supervised Deep Learning of Monocular Visual Inertial Odometry using 3D Geometric Constraints,” in *2019 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), Macau, China, 2019.*

-[^32]: Qin, P. Li, and S. Shen, “VINS-Mono: A robust and versatile monocular visual-inertial state estimator,” *IEEE Transactions on Robotics*, 2018.
+[^32]: T. Qin, P. Li, and S. Shen, “VINS-Mono: A robust and versatile monocular visual-inertial state estimator,” *IEEE Transactions on Robotics*, 2018.

-[^33]: B. Bescos, J. M. Fácil, J. Civera, and J. Neira, “DynaSLAM: Tracking, Mapping and Inpainting in Dynamic Scenes,” *IEEE Robotics and Automation Letters*, vol. 3, no. 4, pp. 4076–4083, 2018.
+[^33]: B. Bescos, J. M. Fácil, J. Civera, and J. Neira, “DynaSLAM: Tracking, Mapping and Inpainting in Dynamic Scenes,” *IEEE Robotics and Automation Letters*, 2018.

 [^34]: P. Agarwal, G. D. Tipaldi, L. Spinello, C. Stachniss, and W. Burgard, “Robust Map Optimization Using Dynamic Covariance Scaling,” in *Proceedings of the IEEE International Conference on Robotics and Automation* (ICRA), 2013.

 [^35]: T. Naseer, M. Ruhnke, C. Stachniss, L. Spinello, and W. Burgard, “Robust Visual SLAM Across Seasons,” in *Proceedings of the IEEE/RSJ International Conference on Intelligent Robots and Systems* (IROS), 2015.

-[^36]: C. Cadena, L. Carlone, H. Carrillo, Y. Latif, D. Scaramuzza, J. Neira, I. Reid, and J. J. Leonard, “Past, Present, and Future of Simultaneous Localization and Mapping: Toward the Robust-Perception Age,” *IEEE Transactions on Robotics*, vol. 32, no. 6, pp. 1309–1332, 2016
+[^36]: C. Cadena, L. Carlone, H. Carrillo, Y. Latif, D. Scaramuzza, J. Neira, I. Reid, and J. J. Leonard, “Past, Present, and Future of Simultaneous Localization and Mapping: Toward the Robust-Perception Age,” *IEEE Transactions on Robotics*, 2016.